 About this Research Topic

 • Demonstration of smart grid technologies by means of application cases and experiments that illustrate current consumption patterns and their spatial distribution;

-All of these topics are currently experiencing a large flow of data from smart meters, environmental monitoring systems, renewal energy power plants, electricity market, electrical grid monitoring systems, as well as physics-based models.
+All of these topics are currently experiencing a large flow of data from smart meters, environmental monitoring systems, renewable energy power plants, electricity market, electrical grid monitoring systems, as well as physics-based models.
 Thus, novel applications of state-of-the-art methods for supervised and unsupervised classification, time series modelling and forecasting, computer vision, optimization with feedback from data are expected.
 For the sake of strengthening analyses and results from new methods, comparisons are encouraged.
 Similarly, aspects of data and model selection, and hyperparameter tuning.

 Transforming the way we produce and consume energy to reduce our environmental footprint, requires also social and economic aspects to be taken into account.
 Such aspects of the energy transition also benefit from a large influx of data.
-Thus, themes such as environmental benefits of electrification, management of energy needs at the city, cantonal, national or even inter-country level, and analyses and modelling of environmental data are welcome in this Article Collection, as they can yield new valuable feedback to policymakers.
+Thus, themes such as environmental benefits of electrification, management of energy needs at the city, cantonal, national or even inter-country level, and analyses and modelling of environmental data are welcome in this Article Collection, as they can yield new valuable feedback to inform policymakers.
 Contributions may also include a diversity of heterogeneous data, including time series, images, and unstructured data.

-The contributions presented at the "AI & Energy" track are particularly welcome in this Research Topic.
-Additionally, other contributions fitting in the scope of the Topic as outlined above are also encouraged.
-Prior Abstract submission is welcome but not mandatory for manuscript submission.
+The contributions presented at Applied Machine Learning Days (AMLD) are welcome, particularly the "AI & Energy" track at AMLD2020 and “AI & Sustainable Energy” at AMLD2021 (26th of April 2021).
+Additionally, contributions fitting in the scope of the Topic as outlined above are also encouraged.
+Submission of abstracts in advance is welcome but not mandatory for manuscript submission.